Law-AI21/llm_nlp/README.md

     return response.choices[0].message["content"]
 prompt="""
 He also took note of the fact that two persons Shambhu and Avadhlal were falsely involved as accused by P.W.1.
-There are many other vital discrepancies in the testimony of the eye witnesses inasmuch as the testimony of the witnesses are at variance with the case set out in the First Information Report and as such, the High Court was justified in discarding the testimony of the witnesses.
+There are many other vital discrepancies in the testimony of the eyewitnesses inasmuch as the testimony of the witnesses are at variance with the case set out in the First Information Report and as such, the High Court was justified in discarding the testimony of the witnesses.
-There appears to be some inconsistency in the evidence of eye witnesses and the medical evidence but this inconsistency is of very insignificant character
+There appears to be some inconsistency in the evidence of eyewitnesses and the medical evidence but this inconsistency is of very insignificant character
 The submission was, their evidence is totally untrustworthy and suffers from material contradictions.
-There had been material discrepancies/contradictions/ inconsistencies in regard to the lodging of FIR and investigation so far as the statements of Pratap Singh, Head Constable and R.D.
+There had been material discrepancies/contradictions/ inconsistencies in regard to the lodging of FIR and investigation so far as the statements of Pratap Singh, Head Constable, and R.D.
 Yadav, S.O., and the entries made in the Rojnamcha.
 The prosecution case is that A-1 and A-5 armed with lathis and spears cannot be accepted inasmuch as neither of them used any such weapon
 We are therefore of the view that the credibility of his version regarding the words alleged to have been uttered by the victim is open to doubt as it goes against probabilities and the natural course of conduct
-This statement can not be true because, P.W.10 doctor specifically stated that the injured was not sent by the police and there was no hospital memo.
+This statement can not be true because P.W.10 doctor specifically stated that the injured was not sent by the police and there was no hospital memo.
-Apart from the above infirmity in the evidence of three eye witnesses, I find that the prosecution evidence is of a partisan character and not such on which implicit reliance can be placed.
+Apart from the above infirmity in the evidence of three eyewitnesses, I find that the prosecution evidence is of a partisan character and not much on which implicit reliance can be placed.
-PauL's testimony thus creates some doubt regarding the reliability of the prosecution evidence that Joseph had received injury with a wooden spear at the hand of accused No. 6.
+Paul's testimony thus creates some doubt regarding the reliability of the prosecution evidence that Joseph had received injury with a wooden spear at the hand of accused No. 6.
 """
 custom_prompt = f"""
-    Your task is to generate '30' statements that closely resemble the statements given in the Examples delimited by \"\"\".
+    Your task is to generate '10' statements that closely resemble the statements given in the Examples delimited by \"\"\".
 The statements in the example resemble a tag \'evidence_inconsistency\'.
      The generated statements should also resemble the same tag.
-Statements that imply some impending discrepency in facts generally resemble \' evidence_inconsistency\'.
+Statements that imply some impending discrepancy in facts generally resemble \' evidence_inconsistency\'.
      Each statement must not have less than \"25\" words.
     Examples: \"\"\"{prompt}\"\"\"
     """